Are there Bible verses about depression?

 …fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand (Isaiah 41:10).

 In your depression, you feel like you can’t hang on to God.
-Like your weak and helpless, unable to do anything.
+Maybe you feel weak, helpless, or hopeless, and unable to do anything.
 Sometimes you can’t even get out of bed.
 The last thing you feel is “spiritual“.

 Good news!
-You don’t have to hold on to God because [H]e is holding to you.
+You don’t have to hold on to God because [H]e is holding to you when you’re sad.
 When you fall, he will uphold you with his righteous right hand.
 When you are weak, he will strengthen you.

 The reality is, you ARE weak, you’re just feeling it more acutely now.
 Take heart, because God loves to sustain the weak.
 God’s grace is sufficient for you, even in these deep, dark times.